ladbible homepage

 A study saw 40 runners smoke weed before using a treadmill in order to try and measure the impact smoking has on exercise.

-There are contradicting assumptions about what happens when you mix cannabis and exercise, as it is considered a performance-enhancing drug while also believed to make people more lazy.
+There are contradicting assumptions about what happens when you mix cannabis and exercise, as while it is actually considered to be a performance-enhancing drug, it is also strongly believed to make people lazy and sleepy.

 Advert

-A second experiment saw participants able to choose to use either THC or CBD products before embarking on a 30-minute run,
+A second experiment saw participants able to choose to use either THC or CBD products before embarking on another 30-minute run.

-"The bottom-line finding is that cannabis before exercise seems to increase positive mood and enjoyment during exercise, whether you use THC or CBD.
-But THC products specifically may make exercise feel more effortful," says psychologist Laurel Gibson from UCB.
+"The bottom-line finding is that cannabis before exercise seems to increase positive mood and enjoyment during exercise, whether you use THC or CBD," says psychologist Laurel Gibson from UCB.

 However, those who used THC did find exercising slightly harder compared to participants who used CBD products.